seansovine/wgpu_grapher/README.md

 some features that haven't been ported to the GUI version.
 Some of those are discussed [here](./GrapherCaps.md).

-## glTF model viewer
+## glTF viewer

-There is a model viewer mode that loads and renders a scene in the [glTF](https://kcoley.github.io/glTF/specification/2.0/figures/gltfOverview-2.0.0a.png) format.
-It currently only supports base color textures (no normal mapping, etc.), and importantly it doesn't yet handle submesh transformations, so some models will not render correctly.
-I plan to add support for those in the near future.
-I also plan to add support for the glTF PBR materials shading model and later maybe some more of the other features supported by glTF.
+There is a mode that loads and renders a scene from a file in the [glTF](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) format.
+It currently only supports base color textures (so no normal mapping, etc.).
+And it doesn't yet handle node transformations, so some models won't render correctly.
+I plan to add support for node transformations in the near future.
+Eventually I plan to add support for glTF PBR materials shading, and later hopefully some of the other features supported by glTF.

 <p align="center" margin="20px">
 	<img src="https://github.com/seansovine/page_images/blob/main/screenshots/wgpu_grapher/model.png?raw=true" alt="drawing" width="600" style="padding-top: 10px; padding-bottom: 10px"/>